hmcts/azure-platform-terraform/modules/azure-public-dns/README.md

   DNS zone where the records will be added.
 - `dns_zone_name` is the name of the DNS zone within the given resource group where the records will be added.
-- `env` is environment that the infrastructure is created / managed in.

 This module requires the `azurerm` provider.